jamie33o/Project2/README.md

 ## Introduction

 Welcome to the "Who Wants To Be A Millionaire" game!
 This interactive quiz game replicates the famous TV show.
-The objective is to correctly answer a series of increasingly difficult multiple-choice questions and progress towards winning one million (virtual) dollars!
+The objective is to correctly answer a series of increasingly difficult multiple-choice questions and progress towards winning one million (virtual) euro!
 The game is designed for educational purposes and will not be monetized

 ![GitHub last commit](https://img.shields.io/github/last-commit/jamie33O/wwtbam-quiz-game?color=red)